xianggebenben/GraphSL/README.md

 For a new algorithm, please determine whether it belongs to prescribed methods or GNN-based methods: if it belongs to the prescribed methods,  add your algorithm as a new class in the [GraphSL/Prescribed.py](https://github.com/xianggebenben/GraphSL/blob/main/GraphSL/Prescribed.py).
 Otherwise, please upload it as a folder under the [GraphSL/GNN](https://github.com/xianggebenben/GraphSL/tree/main/GraphSL/GNN) folder.
 Typically, the algorithm should include a "train" function and a "test" function, and the "test" function should return a [Metric](https://github.com/xianggebenben/GraphSL/blob/main/GraphSL/Evaluation.py) object.

 Feel free to Email me (junxiang.wang@alumni.emory.edu) if you have any questions.
 Bug reports and feedback can be directed to the [Github issues page](https://github.com/xianggebenben/GraphSL/issues).

+# Version Log
+The new version 0.11 removes the memetracker and the digg datasets, improves the IVGD method, and creates random seeds for reproducibility.